cristianprochnow/plant-manager/README.md

 # What I Learned

 - [x] Attribute custom types to images into TypeScript within React Native
-- [x] Host quickly a mobile app at web with Expo
+- [x] Host quickly a mobile app demonstration at web with Expo
 - [ ] Coming soon...

 # Getting started